 The Mechanical Engineering Technology program is designed to educate technicians in the mechanical engineering field.
 The program includes courses in the areas of design, manufacturing and controls.
 Mathematics and physical sciences are emphasized to give students the basic knowledge to cope with changing technology.
-Course work incorporates theory and practice along with extensive computer application in drafting and design.
+Course work incorporates theory and practice along with extensive computer applications including computer-aided drawing/modeling and design.
 English and social science courses are taught as part of the program to broaden and improve communication skills.